HelHanna/Data-Science-Switching-Behaviour-in-Statutory-Health-Insurance/README.md

             conda activate llm_tuning

             pip install -r requirements.txt

+**For Openai models**:

-3. If you want to fine-tune a different Openai model, then please adjust the following lines in the fine-tuning_gpt.py file:
+3. If you want to fine-tune a different Openai model, then please adjust line 10 and line 36 in the fine-tuning_gpt.py file:

-            10 env_path = Path("Path to your Openai key")
+            env_path = Path("Path to your Openai key")
-            36 MODEL = "gpt-4o-mini-2024-07-18"
+            MODEL = "gpt-4o-mini-2024-07-18"

-4. You also need to add your finetuned model in the alias-dictionary in the llm_explanations.py file: model_aliases = {
+4. You also need to add your finetuned model in the alias-dictionary in the llm_explanations.py file:

+            model_aliases = {
                 "ft:gpt-4o-mini-2024-07-18...": "ft_gpt4o",
                 "gpt-4o-mini-2024-07-18": "gpt4o_base",